16:8 Intermittent Fasting for Weight Loss & Maintenance

 Meals include either breakfast or lunch, afternoon snack and dinner.
 For those who need after dinner snacks low carb, portion controlled salty or sweet snacks are available.
 The last evening snacks signals the beginning of the 16 hour fasting phase.
 The two meals and snacks can come from any diet plans including Dr Lipman’s Miami Diet, the Keto Diet and even the HCG diet.
 One can increase overnight Ketosis by eliminating carbs for 4- 6 hours before the final meal.
 This speeds up ketosis during the night because then the carb restriction is almost 24 hours.(6 pre-fast and 18 hr fasting).

-What’s to Eat or Drink During the 16 hour Fasting Period on the 16:8 Diet?
+How to Intermittent Fast 16/8–Eating or Drinking During the 16 hour Fasting Period

 Ketone Supplements in Fasting Diet Role of MCT Oils